canonical-websites/tutorials.ubuntu.com/tutorials/desktop/command-line-for-beginners/command-line-for-beginners.md

 ## A bit of plumbing
 Duration: 8:00

 Today's computers and phones have the sort of graphical and audio capabilities that our 70s terminal users couldn't even begin to imagine.
 Yet still text prevails as a means to organise and categorise files.
-Whether it's the file name itself, GPS coordintates embedded in photos you take on your phone, or the metadata stored in an audio file, text still plays a vital role in every aspect of computing.
+Whether it's the file name itself, GPS coordinates embedded in photos you take on your phone, or the metadata stored in an audio file, text still plays a vital role in every aspect of computing.
 It's fortunate for us that the Linux command line includes some powerful tools for manipulating text content, and ways to join those tools together to create something more capable still.

 Let's start with a simple question.
 How many lines are there in your ***combined.txt*** file?
 The `wc` (**w**ord **c**ount) command can tell us that, using the `-l` switch to tell it we only want the line count (it can also do character counts and, as the name suggests, word counts):